learn-video/rtmp-live/README.md

     Note right of DS: Sends relevant information to the HTTP API
 ```

-[RTMP](https://en.wikipedia.org/wiki/Real-Time_Messaging_Protocol) server supports authorization through *on_publish* callback.
-Our platform uses it and call the HTTP API to authorize the ingest issuing a HTTP GET request with some named parameters.
+Our [RTMP](https://en.wikipedia.org/wiki/Real-Time_Messaging_Protocol) server supports authorization through an *on_publish* callback.
+This functionality plays a vital role in our platform, as it allows us to ensure secure ingest of live streams.
+When a new stream is published, the RTMP server triggers the on_publish callback, and our platform calls the HTTP API to authorize the ingest.

 ```nginx
 application stream {